Neurodiversity and Jefferson’s New Outpatient Center

 Neurodiversity encompasses not just those individuals on the autism spectrum, but anyone who may have difficulties with communication and navigating the constant stimuli of the world around them, including the aging population.

-Here at Jefferson, we’re breaking the mold of traditional healthcare design—and eliminating barriers to receiving personalized care—with the introduction of the new Specialty Care Pavilion.
+Here at Jefferson, we’re breaking the mold of traditional healthcare design—and eliminating barriers to receiving personalized care—with the introduction of Jefferson’s new outpatient center.

 To do this, we’re starting from the ground up, talking with neurodiverse individuals to hear what they want to see in a building that’s designed to provide for their care.